oeb25/lo/README.md

-# Lez
+# lo

-Lez is a tiny but expressive compiled programming language.
+lo is a tiny but expressive compiled programming language.

 ```d
 struct Dog {